OSHA Fines 2026: $16,550 Per Violation — How to Reduce Yours

 To qualify, you must have no serious, willful, or repeat violations that have become final orders within the past five years.
 Other-than-serious violations may not disqualify you, depending on their nature and number, but any serious citation that was accepted or settled eliminates the history reduction for the next five years.

 This is where the post-citation decision has long-term consequences.
 Accepting a citation today does not just cost you the current penalty — it eliminates your history reduction for the next five years, adding 10% to every penalty in every future inspection during that period.
+For context on the base fine amounts these reductions apply to, see the 2026 OSHA fine amounts by violation type.
 For a contractor who faces inspections every year or two, the cumulative cost of a lost history reduction can exceed the original penalty.

 The power of OSHA penalty reductions becomes clear when you stack all three factors.
 Consider these scenarios for a single serious violation at the maximum penalty of $16,550: